“We’re not in Kansas anymore, Toto.”

 Master this technique, which creates surprise and engagement in your user, and you can lower your bounce rate and keep them on-page.
 Fail, and they will never return.
 Ever.
 For a bit of positive reinforcement, here’s what a successful asymmetrical design layout looks like:

-The broken grid and asymmetrical layout technique allows designers to break up the grid layout and spark a more experimental and even artistic flair for the design.
+The broken grid and asymmetrical layout technique allow designers to break up the grid layout and spark a more experimental and even artistic flair for the design.
+Our DC design agency follows the latest design trend to create amazing designs.

 You’ll notice, however, that despite the avant-garde nature of the layout, there are still clear buttons that communicate direction, intent, and interaction to users.